LiorKogan/V1/README.md

 * Properties may be either:
   * Defined globally and assigned to one or more entity/relationship-types, or
   * Defined per entity/relationship-type: different entity/relationship-types may have a property with the same name but with a different data type
-* Support of derivation (specialization) of entity-types, relationship-types, and property types

 V1 can be utilized with most definitions with minimal changes.